Heather Hunter

 Heather Keisha Hunter (born October 1, 1969), nicknamed Double H, is an American rapper, painter, author, and pornographic actress.
-She is a member of the AVN and XRCO Halls of Fame.
+She is a member of the AVN, Urban X, and XRCO Halls of Fame.

 Early life

 Hunter was born in The Bronx, New York, to a funeral salesman.
 She left home at 16 and supported herself by working as a clerk at the Latin Quarter, one of the first downtown/midtown clubs to play rap.
 At the age of 18, she answered an ad in The Village Voice for striptease artists.
 Pictorials in Players and Swank followed.
 Subsequently, the offers to appear in pornographic films started to emerge.

 Career

 Film and television

 Hunter entered the adult film business in 1988 and her career peaked in the mid-'90s.
 She was one of the few performers to use her actual name rather than a stage alias.
 She became known for her interracial- and lesbian-themed films.
 In her hometown she was a mainstay on the Robin Byrd Show and was a frequent performer.

 From 1990 to 1992, during her Los Angeles years, Hunter was a dancer on the TV show Soul Train.
 Hunter has described how she was able to conceal her porn career from Soul Train producer Don Cornelius.
 She also played the role of a hooker in the black comedy horror film Frankenhooker as Chartreuse.

 She got her start while dancing at the Latin Quarter in New York City, where she met adult film actress Hyapatia Lee, who suggested she perform in movies.
 Her first video, Heather Hunter On Fire, came out in 1988.
 She did a few low-budget movies for New York-based Vidway before moving to Los Angeles and eventually becoming the first African-American woman to be a Vivid Entertainment contract girl.
 She has 51 videos and 1 directorial effort to her credit on the Internet Adult Film Database; her final adult video appears to be Honeywood, released in 1999.
 Old scenes with Hunter continue to be released in numerous compilations.

 In 1996, she, Nina Hartley, and Angel Kelly appeared in the music video of Tupac Shakur's How Do U Want It.

 Hunter was inducted into the AVN Hall of Fame in 2003.
 The same year she starred in her own animated cartoon series, Bulletproof Diva, in which she saves the world from the inhabitants of Hell.

 In 2004, she and Ginger Lynn appeared in non-sex roles in Hustler's Can You Be A Pornstar?

-Hunter was inducted into the XRCO Hall of Fame in 2022.
+Hunter was inducted into the Urban X Hall of Fame in 2008 and XRCO Hall of Fame in 2022.